engineyard/ey-docs/pages/cloud-updates-february-2012.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update4><h2 id="update4">Fixes: Engine Yard stack upgrade</h2></a>

+February 10th, 2012

+The following fixes have been made to the Engine Yard stack:

+* A problem with HAProxy configuration in very large (more than 50 application instances) environments.
+* Two minor changes to SSL behavior (stunnel) in order to improve performance.

+These fixes are applied when you upgrade your environment.

 <a href=#update3><h2 id="update3">Minor: JRuby upgrade</h2></a>

 February 7th, 2012